-Not a single post – more of a multi-post describing the amount of visits it took me to get through the caches that were hidden in and around Salcey Forest for the 2013 Halloween Hides and Creepy Caches event.
+Not a single post – more of a multi-post describing the multiple visits it took me to get through the caches that were hidden in and around Salcey Forest for the 2013 Halloween Hides and Creepy Caches event.
 I wasn’t able to go to the event on the day as a result of it being on my brother’s 50th birthday (see Big Bro’s 50th Birthday), so I had to hatch a cunning plan to go find the caches over the subsequent weeks.
-All in all it took four visits before I decided I’d done enough of them to call it “done” – I didn’t finish all of them, due to being unable to find some on the day I was there, and unwilling to go back over old ground on other days – but I did find 68 caches in the vicinity of Salcey Forest over those 4 days.
+All in all it took four visits before I decided I’d done enough of them to call it done.
+I didn’t finish all of them, due to being unable to find some on the day I was there.
+And I was unwilling to go back over old ground on other days.
+But I did find 68 caches in the vicinity of Salcey Forest over those 4 days.

 I evidently took a whole day off on this day, either that or I walked very quickly.
 Or started very early.
 Whatever.
 I’m struggling to believe I made 31 finds in just a morning.

-I do remember that I parked in the main car park and made a mad dash around from there, taking in 31 caches mainly in the north of the forest.
-They were all quite well grouped together, and for once I actually managed to get enough of a signal in the woods to be able to see what I was doing.
+I do remember that I parked in the main car park and made a mad dash around from there.
+That gave me 31 caches mainly in the north of the forest.
+They were all quite well grouped together.
+And for once I actually managed to get enough of a signal in the woods to be able to see what I was doing.
 As I was quite near to the original event date the crew hadn’t quite removed all of the novelty containers, so there were a few surprises in store.

-We were evidently still in the middle of the kids’ autumn half-term break too, and I managed to persuade Ami to come with me for the day.
-As Ami was with me, that means we almost certainly stopped for drinks and cake in the cafe at some point.
+We were evidently still in the middle of the kids’ autumn half-term break too.
+I managed to persuade Ami to come with me for the day.
+As Ami was with me, we almost certainly stopped for drinks and cake in the cafe at some point.